 If school staff or learners travel outside of the UK, will they be quarantined on return?

-Depending on the country you have travelled from you may be required to self-isolate for 14 days on your return to the UK.
+Depending on the country you have travelled from you may be required to self-isolate on your return to the UK.

 The situation is subject to change and we recommend that you check the latest guidance before planning any travel within or outside of the UK.